Toktom/PyAbsorp/README.md

 # Absortion Models
- A file contaning the implemantions of the absortion coeficients methods
+ A file containing the implemantions of the absortion coefficients methods